What is Ottawa Physiotherapy?

 Ottawa Physio Pool program

-In home physio program
+In-home physio program

 We are pleased to announce that we now offer in-home Physiotherapy treatment.
 The in-home Ottawa physio program allows us to assess and treat clients with severe mobility limitations who may not be able to access our clinic services.
+Our physiotherapist in Ottawa will come to your home and provide you with the high-quality care that you need and deserve.

 The in-home physiotherapy program is designed to allow clients to get an early start on treatment and alleviate the challenge of travelling to and from a clinic.
-Our accident rehabilitation in Ottawa is helpful for clients with multiple or severe injuries, clients in wheelchairs, clients who are house bound due to lack of transportation, or clients who may incur further injury by trying to get to a physiotherapy clinic (slippery roads, non-weight bearing status, impaired balance, social anxiety).
+Our accident rehabilitation in Ottawa is helpful for clients with multiple or severe injuries, clients in wheelchairs, clients who are housebound due to lack of transportation, or clients who may incur further injury by trying to get to a physiotherapy clinic (slippery roads, non-weight bearing status, impaired balance, social anxiety).

 Ottawa Physio Articles